 Referred to by some as the “King of COD,” Scump is widely considered to be one of (if not the) greatest Call of Duty players of all time.
 A 30x CoD tournament champion and the 2016 Esport Console Player of the Year Scump actually have some athletic genes beyond esports.
 His father, Shawn Abner, played five seasons in the MLB in the late 1980s and early 1990s.
 Despite being considered a draft bust, Shawn Abner was the first overall draft pick.

 The Infrastructure and Technology Behind Esports

 The infrastructure behind esports encompasses various components that support organizations and the broadcast of competitive event series.
-Technology plays a crucial role in shaping the experience, not only for players but for viewers as well.
+Technology in 2024 plays a crucial role in shaping the experience, not only for players but for viewers as well.
 Here are some of the key aspects of esports infrastructure and technology.

 Gaming Hardware and Software

 In order to be a successful gamer, one of the first things you’ll need is specialized gaming hardware.
 That includes powerful gaming PCs or consoles, high-quality mouses, controllers and keyboards, and top-of-the-line monitors or display screens.
 Gaming software, such as the actual games themselves, undergo continuous development and bug fixing to ensure fairness, balance, and competitive integrity.

 To succeed in esports, you need high-end and stable internet connectivity to succeed in either online or LAN-based esports competitions.
 Reliable and low-latency internet connections are necessary to ensure smooth gameplay, low ping, and minimal disruptions during competitive matchplay.

 Esports-specific venues have been constructed to host live events, as well as to accommodate growing esports audiences.
 These venues feature state-of-the-art equipment, like large screens and sound systems, to provide an immersive experience for attendees.